 Yes.
 Online sports betting is now legal and active in Arizona as of Sept.
 9, 2021.
 The options became legitimate as the result of HB 2772, an April 2021 law that gave in-state professional sports teams and some in-state tribes the right to open sportsbooks.
 Six mobile betting apps launched Sept.
 9:

 Yes.
 The bill signed by Ducey allows for legal betting on any of the professional teams in Arizona, including: Arizona Cardinals (NFL), Arizona Coyotes (NHL), Arizona Diamondbacks (MLB), and Phoenix Suns (NBA).
 To boot, bettors will be able to wager on the University of Arizona and Arizona State University, among other in-state colleges.
 However, individual prop bets involving any collegiate event are prohibited.

-Similar to states that have launched or legalized sports betting across the country, it is likely Arizona will set the minimum age to bet at 21 years old.
+21. Similar to states that have launched or legalized sports betting across the country, the minimum sports betting age in Arizona is 21.

 It’s generally not a good idea, nor is it legal.
 These sites operate illegally and do so without adhering to regulatory standards.
 In addition, they offer no consumer protection.
 So, for example, if you visit your offshore account to see the funds you have stored there and it’s suddenly empty, there is no legal recourse for you to retrieve those funds.

 Yes.
-The bill that legalized sports betting also green-lit daily fantasy sports.
+The bill that legalized sports betting also green-lit daily fantasy sports in AZ.
 The state set the minimum age to participate at 21 years old.
-Sites should be launching in Arizona before the end of 2021.
+Sites launched Aug.
+28, 2021, just a few weeks before legal sportsbooks hit the market.